Dinesh-kumaraswamy/IoT_1/README.md

 4) Clieck on "tools" and ensure Ardunio/Genuino Uno borad is selected and Apporiate port number is selected
 5) Now verify and upload the code
    Note: This code is a void code used in order to use transmission and receiver pin on Ardunio to communicate with the ESP8266 001
-6) Now Arunio IDE will state that the code has finished uploading also Ardunio and ESP 8266 001 inbuild LED will flash a couple of times.
+6) Now Arunio IDE will state that the code has finished uploading also Ardunio and ESP 8266 001 inbuild LED will flash a couple of
+   times.
 7) Now open the serial monitor on the Ardunio IDE and send AT commands
 8) Send "AT" and recieve acknowledgment
 9) send "AT+ CIOBAUD=9600" and recieve acknowledgment
    Note: dont copy paste but type the code, follow image capture 19.jpg for other scrolldown options.

-## Procedure -2 is connect wifi module to Internet ( to Wireless Acess point)
+## Procedure -2 is to connect wifi module to Internet (or) Wireless Acess point
 This is an Wifi module to be integrated with Adrunio Uno R3.